8 Nights: 2 x MALMÖ, 3 x KALMAR, 3 x STOCKHOLM

 Everyone!
 It is aimed at those who like gentle sightseeing in villages, towns and cities - visiting museums, galleries, shops, bars and restaurants.
 It is also perfect for those who enjoy architecture, both ancient and modern, and enjoy the delightful inevitable contrast you experience when visiting a city which offers both.
 Children will also find much to keep them happy on this holiday - the beaches of Ystad are fabulous, the castle at Kalmar could be haunted, the Vasa Museum is awesome, Skansen is magical and the Abba Museum will have them laughing at Mum and Dad dancing and singing!

-In Stockholm you have a very large variety of restaurants available to choose from for most budgets.
+In Malmö and Stockholm you have a very large variety of restaurants available to choose from for most budgets.
 Expect to pay London prices for gourmet dining, however you also have a broad selection of more reasonably priced options.
-One of our favourites is Herman's, a wonderful and relaxed vegetarian restaurant, which serves a fabulous buffet (meat eaters won't miss it, believe us!) - and it's situated virtually next door to Fotografiska, the photography museum, so combining the two makes practical use of your time!
+One of our favourites in Stockholm is Herman's, a wonderful and relaxed vegetarian restaurant, which serves a fabulous buffet (meat eaters won't miss it, believe us!) - and it's situated virtually next door to Fotografiska, the photography museum, so combining the two makes practical use of your time!

 For those who like to mingle with the locals then we recommend you consider booking A Slice of Swedish Hospitality...see Excursions for more details.